-The exhibition aims to introduce to the public archival documents and illustrations of the struggle against the French by Hanoi's army and people from the late 19th century to 1954, many of which are published for the first time.
+The exhibition aims to introduce to the public archival documents and illustrations of the struggle against the French by Hanoi 's army and people from the late 19th century to 1954, many of which are published for the first time.

 The smoke of war continued to cover the streets of Hanoi from the end of 1946 when the French colonialists returned to invade our country.
 Responding to President Ho's call for national resistance, the entire army and people of Hanoi fought steadfastly, determined to sacrifice everything for the beloved capital.

 The online 3D exhibition “Hey Capital People!” allows viewers to experience Hanoi during the resistance war against the French anytime, anywhere.
-Documents and images are presented in 3D from Hanoi Citadel to Dong Xuan Market, through the Old Quarter and Opera House Square towards Bac Bo Palace.
+Documents and images are presented in 3D space from Hanoi Citadel to Dong Xuan Market, passing through the Old Quarter and Opera House Square towards Bac Bo Palace.

 PV